 Taking an electric toothbrush in hand luggage is not much good without toothpaste if you are intending to clean your teeth during the flight.
 So you have two options:

-2. If there are stores in the departure area of the airport you are flying from (after you pass through security) then you may be able to buy some then.
+- If there are stores in the departure area of the airport you are flying from (after you pass through security) then you may be able to buy some toothpaste.
 You can buy any size tube then.

-If you traveling with only your carry on bag, and aren’t planning to clean your teeth during the flight, but just want the toothbrush for while you are away, then as well as the above two options you could also just buy a tube when you arrive.
+If you traveling with only your carry on bag, and aren’t planning to clean your teeth during the flight, but just want the toothbrush and toothpaste for while you are away, then as well as the above two options you could also just buy a tube when you arrive at your destination.

 Do Oral B toothbrushes have lithium batteries?